UK Gastroenterology & Hepatology, UK Gastro 2019, Gastroenterology & Hepatology congress, Gastro research ">

-The "2nd World Congress on Gastroenterology & Hepatology" will take place in the gorgeous city of London, UK on September 09-10, 2019.
+The "2nd World Congress on Gastroenterology & Hepatology" will take place in the city of London, UK on September 09-10, 2019 with the theme of "New approaches to the diagnosis and management of gastrointestinal diseases".
 WCGH 2019 is designed to update health care providers practicing in gastroenterology and hepatology about new approaches to the diagnosis and management of gastrointestinal and liver diseases.
 Faculty will present data on multiple topics including general gastroenterology, inflammatory bowel disease, colorectal neoplasia, esophageal diseases, motility, nutrition, pancreaticobiliary disorders, endoscopy and hepatology.

 Mark your calendars now and for more details please contact us at firstname.lastname@example.org

 The mammalian gut microbiota confers colonization resistance against pathogenic bacteria.
 Specific pathogen-free C57BL/6 mice from different vendors are variably resistant to oral non-typhoidal Salmonella infection.
 New work shows that differences in endogenous Enterobacteriaceae determine this phenotypic variability.